sdc-china/IDA-doc/_posts/2018-05-02-pipeline-create-a-pipeline-for-continuous-deployment.md

 ### Run a pipeline

 1. You have two ways to run the pipeline.
 Firstly, click **Run** button at the top right corner of the pipeline section.
-Secondly, enter the pipeline dashboard page, click **Build now** button.
+Secondly, enter the pipeline dashboard page, click **Build** button.

     ![][pipeline_dashboard]

+    In the statistics section, you could view each build step avg time and ratio of the pipeline completed builds.

+    ![][pipeline_build_statistic]

-    When you run the build, the pipeline build view will appear with every stage building status.
-Blue color means running, grey means waiting, green means success and red means failure.
+    When you run the build, the pipeline build history section will appear with every stage building status.
+You could see the build status and running step or failed step of each build.

     ![][pipeline_build_view]

-    Click the build time text in first block, you will see the build logs in popup dialog.
+    Click the ![][pipeline_build_log_icon] at the ending of each row, you will see the build logs in popup dialog.

-   ![][pipeline_build_logs]

-    Click ![][pipeline_zoom_in] icon of the build step, you will see the build step details.
-It will include build time, duration etc information.

     ![][pipeline_step]

 2. When the pipeline build is over, the summary information will appear in pipeline dashboard.
 The step which is failed will not run and there is not report.
-You can click the **build no** link to see the whole report.
+You can click the **build name** link to see the whole report.
 [Details of the report]

   [pipeline_create]: ../images/pipeline/pipeline_create.png